YMCA Camp Abnaki

 Can I use state child care subsidy to help pay for camp?
 Unfortunately the state of Vermont does not license resident camps.
 Therefore, state child care subsidy funds cannot be used.

 Financial assistance.
 If you are interested in financial assistance, there is an application which is part of the registration process.
-If you have any questions about financial assistance please contact Lindsay Austin-Hawley in our Business Office at [email protected] or 802-652-8165.
-Please contact Brian in the camp office at 802-652-8180 if we can help in any other way.
+If you have any questions, please contact Brian in the camp office at 802-652-8180 or [email protected].

 My son’s friend is attending camp.
 Can they be in the same cabin?
 Yes.
 Coming to camp with a friend can add to the camp experience.
 However, only one mutual request will be granted.
 Campers requesting each other must have birth dates with 18 months of each other in order to ensure an age-appropriate experience.
 The parents of both children must make the request, and large groups of friends will not be allowed.
 This is to enhance the experience of camp for all campers, and we believe part of being at camp is making new friends.